mParticle/docs/src/pages/guides/consent-management/index.md

 ![](/images/workspace-settings-ccpa.png)

-For GDPR, you must next create a set of consent "purposes".
-These purposes define the scope of data collection and processing to which the user may consent.
-GDPR recognizes several different purposes for data collection and covers the possibility of a user consenting to some purposes of data collection but not others. mParticle does not limit you to a specific set of purposes, but rather lets you define your own purposes when you setup a workspace.
+For GDPR, you must next create a set of purposes.
+A purpose defines the scope of data collection and processing to which the user may consent.
+GDPR recognizes several different purposes for data collection including the possibility of a user consenting to some purposes of data collection but not others. mParticle does not limit you to a specific set of purposes, but rather lets you define your own purposes when you set up a workspace.

 You can add purposes from **Setup > Privacy Settings** in the dashboard.
 Once a purpose has been added it cannot be removed.